Hold Your Fire – to Learn More and Reduce Stress

 “Between stimulus and response there is a space.
 In that space is our power to choose our response.
 In our response lies our growth and our freedom” –Victor Frankl

-2020, to say the least, was a challenging year.
-Although it’s over, many of the challenges, uncertainty and related stress continue!
-Of course, stress is nothing new – we all have to deal with it in some form, at some time, in both our professional and personal lives.
-Knowing that it will continue, we should prepare for dealing with it effectively, and perhaps benefit from it as well.
+Work, and getting things done with people, can be a stressful endeavor.
+Of course, stress is nothing new – we all have to deal with it in some form, sometimes, in our professional and personal lives.
+Knowing that it will continue, we should prepare to deal with it effectively and benefit from it as well.
 The good news is there are many ways to do so – and here are three tips for dealing with stress and uncertainty that can make a positive difference:

-2. Wait (hold back!) for more alternatives to surface.
-When dealing with people and circumstances we know there is usually more – to a discussion, debate, disagreement, or clash of perspectives.
+Wait (hold back!) for more alternatives to surface.
+When dealing with people and circumstances, we know there is usually more – to a discussion, debate, disagreement, or clash of perspectives.
 To find out what that more is, we can simply “hold our fire” and wait for (or encourage) more information to surface.
-Doing so allows us to respond to dialogue more relevantly, rather than react to it tangentially (or even incorrectly), giving us a much greater chance of being in charge of the circumstance.
+Doing so allows us to respond to dialogue more relevantly rather than react tangentially (or even incorrectly), giving us a greater chance of being in charge of the circumstance.

-“Holding your fire” is a conscious choice of choosing to respond rather than react.
-It is a simple and effective way to listen better, stay actively engaged and learn more – to become an even better leader.
-Successful leaders also know that it is accompanied with a significant side benefit of reducing stress!
+“Holding your fire” is a conscious choice to respond rather than react.
+It is a simple and effective way to listen better, stay actively engaged, and learn more – to become an even better leader.
+Successful leaders also know that it reduces stress!

 # # #